wazo-platform/wazo-doc/source/system/xivo-dird/stock_plugins.rst

 lookup_url
     the URL used for directory searches.

-reverse_lookup_url
-    the URL used for reverse searches.
-This URL usually does an exact match search on the phone number.

 list_url (optional)
     the URL used to list all available entries.
 This URL is used to retrieve favorites.